jessmhoehner/CDC_Multicountry_trachoma_seroproject/README.md

 "Comparison of platforms for testing antibodies to Chlamydia trachomatis
 antigens: data from the Democratic Republic of the Congo and Togo"

+Gwyn, S., Awoussi, M.S., Bakhtiari, A. et al. Comparison of platforms for testing antibodies to Chlamydia trachomatis antigens in the Democratic Republic of the Congo and Togo.
+Sci Rep 11, 7225 (2021). https://doi.org/10.1038/s41598-021-86639-8

 Project structure
 <br>
   1. clean